 Even if you don’t need to notify patients of the breach, internal word will likely spread among staff.
 If you have a crisis communication plan, this may detail how to handle your response.
 It’s critical to develop an internal FAQ to alleviate fears and keep erroneous information from spreading and negatively impacting your organization’s good standing.
 If you do need to notify patients, HHS, and/or media outlets, craft an accurate, thorough response and establish exactly who will be authorized to speak publicly about the situation.

 8. Reevaluate your security measures

 Your data breach response plan should be a living document.
 Continually evaluate your plan and implement policies, procedures, and technology updates as individuals change roles, your organization evolves, and you implement new technologies that need protection.

-While data breaches are inevitable, a negative impact on your hospital doesn’t have to be.
-By developing a plan of action in advance, you can leap to action, talking immediate steps to contain any problems, promptly notify affected parties, and maintain your hospital’s reputation.
+While data breaches may seem inevitable, a negative impact on your hospital doesn’t have to be.
+By developing a plan of action in advance, you can act quickly, taking immediate steps to contain any problems, promptly notify affected parties, and maintain your hospital’s reputation.